Yango implement safety measures to protect riders - Ghanaian Times

 “The safety and security of our riders and drivers are our top priorities.
 We are dedicated to implementing robust security measures and leveraging innovative technologies to create a safe and trusted ride-hailing environment for everyone in Ghana,” he said.

-He also said as part of the new safety measures, Yango had incorporated a function that request a selfie from new users to place a ride request, and the passenger would also see the driver’s selfie for the same reasons.
+He said as part of the new safety measures, Yango had incorporated a function that requested a selfie from new users to place a ride request and the passenger will also see the driver’s selfie for the same reasons.

 BY KINGSLEY ASARE